 We anticipate competing with the largest pharmaceutical companies in the world.
 For example, Sanofi Genzyme and Shire, acquired by Takeda Pharmaceutical Company Ltd., market the enzyme replacement therapies, or ERTs, that represent the standard of care for Fabry patients.
-Recently, Amicus has secured regulatory approval in the United States and Europe for its oral therapy for Fabry disease.
+Amicus has secured regulatory approval in the United States and Europe for Migalastat, its oral therapy for Fabry disease.
 For Gaucher disease, we expect to compete with existing enzyme replacement therapies marketed by Sanofi Genzyme, Shire, Protalix and Pfizer, as well as oral therapies marketed by Actelion and Sanofi.
 Sanofi also markets an enzyme replacement therapy for Pompe disease.
-Cystinosis is currently treated by therapies marketed by Horizon Orphan, Mylan and Sigma Tau Pharmaceuticals.
-In addition, we may compete with other gene therapy companies in our industry such as bluebird bio and Spark Therapeutics (which on February 25, 2019 announced that it had entered into an agreement to be acquired by Roche in a transaction expected to close in the second quarter of 2019).
+Cystinosis is currently treated by therapies marketed by Horizon Orphan, Mylan, Chiesi, Recordati and Sigma Tau Pharmaceuticals, and Eloxx Pharmaceuticals has been advancing a new treatment in clinical trials, though in March 2020 it announced that its Phase 2 study of the new treatment has been discontinued.
+In addition, we may compete with other gene therapy companies in our industry such as bluebird bio and Spark Therapeutics (which was acquired by Roche in the fourth quarter of 2019).
 In particular, a number of gene therapy companies have announced preclinical or clinical adeno-associated virus, or AAV, based gene therapy programs that, if such programs are successful in obtaining regulatory approval, could compete with our gene therapies.
-These include companies such as Abeona, Amicus, Freeline, Sangamo and uniQure which have announced gene therapy programs for Fabry disease; Freeline and Prevail which have announced gene therapy programs for Gaucher disease; and Abeona, Actus, Amicus, Audentes, Sarepta and Spark Therapeutics which have announced gene therapy programs for Pompe disease.
+These include companies such as Abeona, Amicus, Freeline, JCR Pharmaceuticals, Sangamo and uniQure which have announced gene therapy programs for Fabry disease; Freeline and Prevail which have announced gene therapy programs for Pompe disease.